below/HelloSilicon/README.md

 ### Hello World, Listing 1-1

-If you are reading this, I assume you know that the macOS Terminal can be found in _Applications → Utilities → Terminal.app_.
+If you are reading this, I assume you already knew that the macOS Terminal can be found in _Applications → Utilities → Terminal.app_.
 But if you didn't I feel honored to tell you and I wish you lots of fun on this journey!
 Don't be afraid to ask questions.

 To make "Hello World" run on Apple Silicon, first the changes from page 78 (Chapter 3) have to be applied to account for the differences between Darwin and the Linux kernel.
-The next trick is to insert `.align 4` (or `.p2align 2`), because Darwin likes things to be aligned on even boundaries.
-Thanks to @m-schmidt and @zhuowei!
+To silence the avoid, I insert `.align 4` (or `.p2align 2`), because Darwin likes things to be aligned on even boundaries.
 The books mentions this in Aligning Data in Chapter 5, page 114.

 To make the linker work, a little more is needed, most of it should look familiar to Mac/iOS developers.
 These changes need to be applied to the `makefile` and to the `build` file.
 The complete call to the linker looks like this: